sofiatka/RecipeTimeAnalysis/README.md

 > This conclusion can only be made in the context of the test statistic used.
 Recall that the `minutes` data is highly right skewed and continuous, whereas `length` data is categorical and relatively balanced.
 Even though `length` is a column directly derived from `minutes`, we can come to opposing conclusions based on the test we make.
 For instance, using the absolute difference in means for `minutes` did not lead to a significant result.
 Perhaps there is a different test, one that takes into account the skewness of the `minutes` data, that could better communicate MAR dependence.
 Within the constraints of the above test, however, we were unable to find strong evidence in favor of MAR dependence on the `minutes` column.

 ## Hypothesis Testing
+During my bivariate analysis, I compared the rating distribution of long and short recipes.
+I observed that a 5-star rating was (slightly) more likely to occur for short recipes than for long ones, and that lower star ratings were more likely to occur for long recipes.
+To examine if the rating distributions of long and short recipes came from the same distribution, I performed a permutation test.
+* **Null Hypothesis:** The distributions of ratings for short and long recipes are the same.
+* **Alternative Hypothesis:** The distributions of ratings for short and long recipes are not the same.
+* **Test Statistic:** Total Variation Distance (TVD)
+* **Significance Level:** 0.05

+My justification to use this test is as follows:
+1. I decided to use a permutation test because I am comparing two subgroups&mdash;long and short recipes&mdash;to each other in terms of rating distribution.
+I am not relating either to a general population, which would warrant the use of a standard hypothesis test.
+Because I do not know the distribution from which either subgroup's data was sourced, I could use a permutation test to assess if their data could be from the same (unknown) distribution.
+2. Though ratings can be interpreted as discrete quantitative variables, we can also interpret them to be ordinal categorical (since there are only 5 of them).
+This warrants the use of proportions to quantify the frequency of various ratings per group.
+3. Since I am comparing two categorical distributions (where each rating has a frequency proportion), it makes sense to use Total Variation Distance (TVD) as a test statistic.
+Furthermore, my test is two-sided and requires a test statistic that captures deviations in either direction.
+This further reinforces the use of the TVD.

+Because the test uses the TVD, we cannot necessarily conclude *which* type of recipe is more likely to receive higher or lower ratings.
+We can only conclude that short and long recipes could have fundamentally different ratings.
+The results of the outlined test are shown below:
+<iframe
+  src="assets/hypothesis.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed statistic, 0.014, is significant, with a p-value of 0.0 < 0.05.
+We reject the null hypothesis and have evidence that the distributions of ratings for short and long recipes are not the same.

+> **Important:** We cannot *definitively* conclude that short and long recipes receive different ratings.
+Furthermore, the observed TVD is quite small.
+Because our sample size is so large (at almost 230,000 reviews), the test becomes sensitive to small differences and is more likely to reject a null hypothesis of this sort.
+Even though our test result was significant, it is unlikely that short recipes are reviewed ***noticeably*** differently from long recipes.
+Therefore, ratings may not necessarily help us distinguish a short recipe from a long one.

 ## Framing a Prediction Problem